ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 ### 5 - The Sixth Extinction: An Unnatural History - Elizabeth Kolbert

-The book argues that the Earth is in the midst of a modern, man-made, sixth extinction.
+Argues that the Earth is in the midst of a modern, man-made, sixth extinction.

 ### 6 - Euthyphro - Plato